 I am a London-based media professional whose current career guise is as a consultant at political lobbying and media relations agency PLMR.
-Prior to that I worked in journalism for over six years, moving up the ranks to editor of specialist trade title HealthInvestor UK at the grand old age of 25.
+Prior to that I worked in journalism full-time for over six years, moving up the ranks to editor of specialist trade title HealthInvestor UK at the grand old age of 25.

 Giving back is important to me, so I have assisted Historic Royal Palaces with media advice and Guide Dogs with communications work.
 I was also previously a mentor at the Social Mobility Foundation and I helped out StreetVet UK, a charity for the pets of the homeless, with admin work.